Get

 How Often Should I Bathe My Dog

-Too frequent washing is not recommended, as it may impact the skin pH and lead to dry skin.
-If your dog is suffering with allergic skin disease, consult with your vet about how often they should be washed and which shampoo would be most appropriate, as they may require a medicated one, or if only a particular affected body area should be washed.
+Washing too frequently is not recommended, as it may impact the skin pH and lead to dry skin.
+If your dog is suffering from allergic skin disease, consult with your vet about how often they should be washed and which shampoo would be most appropriate, as they may require a medicated one, or if only a particular affected body area should be washed.
 Avoid washing the dog’s head, and certainly don’t put the shampoo on their head or in their ears or eyes.
 Use a wet cloth to wipe their face if there is any dirt on it.
-If their ears need cleaning, get them checked by a vet to ensure they don’t have an ear infection.
+If their ears need cleaning, consult with your vet to ensure they don’t have an ear infection.
 Your vet will show you how to clean them regularly and which products to use safely.

 Our 6 Tips to Make Bath Time Fun for a Dog That Hates Water